AlexLao512/Little_Heart_Analyzer/README.md

 Copyright (C) 2017 Alex Lao, Christina Riczu, Thomas Phan, Emilie Corcoran

 Notice: If you find this code useful please consider donating to, or thanking the team that originally developed this project.
-Do so by contacting lao.alex.512@gmail.com, donations or comments will be relayed to the original four team memebers.
+Do so by contacting lao.alex.512@gmail.com, donations or comments will be relayed to the original four team members.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by